Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 On the left side of the tab you see different additional tabs.
 The "Overview" tab shows information about the CPU load, memory usage and other status information.
-This means that your RED Brick works as expected and you can start to upload your programs.
-See the :ref:`Brick Viewer Chapter <red_brick_brickv>` on how to configure the Brick and how to upload your programs.
+This view means that your RED Brick works as expected and you can start to upload your programs.
+See the :ref:`Brick Viewer section <red_brick_brickv>` on how to configure the Brick and how to upload your programs.

-Users of the :ref:`Full image <red_brick_images>` can test the graphical user interface.
+Users of the :ref:`Full image <red_brick_images>` can test the graphical user interface (HDMI).
 To do so, connect a monitor to the :ref:`HDMI port <red_brick_hdmi>` and a USB hub with keyboard and mouse to the :ref:`USB port <red_brick_usb_host>` of the RED Brick.
 If you power the Brick you can see the LXDE desktop environment booting.
 After